How Queen Elizabeth & Prince Philip Set the Tone for the Young Royals

 Case in point: Harry and Meghan's courtship.

-In very modern fashion, they met on a blind date set up by a mutual friend (though if it were truly now, they would've met on the Internet), and their third date was a safari getaway in Botswana.
+In very modern fashion, they met on a blind date set up by a mutual friend (though if it were truly of the now, they would've met on the Internet), and their third date was a safari getaway in Botswana.
 So that's a little new for royals, if not celebrities, although since they're both adults in their 30s (Meghan's even three years older, also very hip) they had almost all of the freedom and autonomy in the world to really go for it.

 "Then we were really by ourselves, which was crucial to me to make sure that we had a chance to get to know each other," Harry later told the BBC.

-Otherwise...they pretty much went according to the course set out for them 70 years beforehand by Harry's paternal grandparents.
+Otherwise...they pretty much went according to the course set out for them 75 years beforehand by Harry's paternal grandparents, who are celebrating their 72nd wedding anniversary.

 A love match back when no one necessarily expected that to be part of the package, Queen Elizabeth II and Prince Philiphave proved the platinum standard of what an enduring, supportive, affectionate and not overly dramatic royal relationship can be.